Heart-BreakOne/pyraiders/README.md

 ## Determine which units should be used
 Run ```python3 helper_tools change_priority``` or ```python3 helper_tools c```
-Type the name of the account, a list of units will load, copy and paste the id of the unit you want to edit and set a priority number.
+Type the name of the account, a list of units will load, copy and paste the id of the unit you want to edit and set a priority number.<br>
-0 -> Will be completely ignored.
+0 -> Will be completely ignored.<br>
-1 -> Highest priority.
+1 -> Highest priority.<br>
 The higher the number, the lowest the priority.
 They all have a default of 1 meaning their priority is all the same.

 ## Quick access to your account (Requires selenium, chromedriver and a chromium browser)